rhel-labs/instruqt/C_C++_rhel-intro/01-install-dev-tools/assignment.md

 The system displayed beside this text is a Red Hat Enterprise Linux 9 system registered with Subscription Manager.

 The first step is to install Red Hat Enterprise Linux Developer Toolset.
-This contains the compiler needed for C. To install, run the following command:
+This contains the compiler needed for C along with other development tools.
+To install, run the following command:
 ```
 yum group install "Development Tools" -y
 ```
-When asked if you want to install, press 'y' and then press enter/return.